How Much Should You Spend on Digital Marketing in 2019?

 Starting from the second stage, which is growth, companies usually spend a higher percentage of their revenue on digital marketing to establish their product or service in the market.

-The fourth stage is the decline, where there is no need to spend anything on marketing.
+The fourth stage is the decline, during which there is no need to spend anything on marketing.

 Once you have considered all these factors, you are ready to plan out the budget.